 Portugal’s private medical facilities aren’t cheap, but they’re nowhere near as expensive as in the US or northern Europe.
 As such, many people prefer to pay €40 or so to see a private doctor immediately, rather than waiting for a state GP appointment.

-To find out how Brexit might impact purchasing property in Spain, download our guide to living in Spain after Brexit
+To find out how you can still buy in Portugal after the transition period, download our guide to living in Portugal after Brexit.

 Many people in Portugal choose to take out health insurance policies that part-pay for private treatment.
 As an example, these people could often see a private doctor for as little as €10-20 instead of the normal rate, with the rest funded by insurance.
 In many clinics this kind of scenario accounts for much of the footfall.